Div. 16 is an exciting division with many activities and services to benefit you.

 - View position openings in school psychology.

-If interested in learning more about federal advocacy please contact the Division 16 Federal Advocacy Coordinator, Linda A. Reddy, Fairleigh Dickinson University, 131 Temple Avenue, Hackensack, NJ.
+If interested in learning more about federal advocacy please contact the Div.
+16 Federal Advocacy Coordinator, Linda A. Reddy, Fairleigh Dickinson University, 131 Temple Avenue, Hackensack, NJ.
 07601, Office (201) 692-2649, or by email.

 The Professional Affiliate status is reserved for credentialed school psychologists or other psychologists who are not members of APA.
-Professional Affiliates can vote for all offices within Division 16 with the exception of Representatives to Council, and they receive all divisional benefits (such as the division journal and newsletter).
+Professional Affiliates can vote for all offices within Div.
+16 with the exception of Representatives to Council, and they receive all divisional benefits (such as the division journal and newsletter).
 Annual dues are $55.

 The International Affiliate status is reserved for individuals who are credentialed school psychologists, other psychologists, or individuals pursuing preparation in school psychology who live outside the United States and Canada.
 Annual dues are $5.